tech-rules/Finding-Lanes/README.md

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
+I used a combination of color and gradient thresholds to generate a binary image.
+You can check my steps in the function `def th_bin()` in [Pipeline.ipynb](Pipeline.ipynb).
 Here's an example of my output for this step.
 ![](readme_images/binary.png?raw=true)

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.